nwaughachukwuma/phpRESTStarter/README.txt

 create a private method called customers
 .This method should call your new service and return the result/perform actions.
 .You should use dependency injection service to load your class into api.php (see di/config.php).

+# Use gulp watch during development:
+.Run gulp watch to run automatically some actions if you add/delete/edit a css/js file:
+    $: gulp watch
+    Actions:
+     -Injection